g-afk-lang/ER-EPR/condensed.md

 So essentially, the baseline signal takes time and the ER=EPR signal does not.
 If the baseline signal takes 1 second to reach the sensor the ER=EPR signal gets there instantly.
 I suppose a T-symmetry is involved from the moment of decision.
 Implying reality isn't constructed before it is quantized.

-If at point B is a null-lorentz conjugate of point A, point A must be negative for an observer at point B. So for observer A, something happens before their 'now' moment that isn't foreseeable that is not beyond the temporal evolution negation.
+If at point B is a null-lorentz conjugate of point A, point A must be negative for an observer at point B. So for observer A, something happens before their 'now' moment that isn't foreseeable and is not beyond temporal evolution negation.